-For organizations with less-than-robust compliance practices, this can be the first sticking point.
+This can be the first sticking point for organizations with less-than-robust compliance practices.
 Being able to provide evidence for the processes you have in place, and how you follow them is a vital step in meeting your compliance obligations.

 Your auditor will need clear records of your procedures.
 They may gather these via on-site visits or work remotely, requesting documents to be sent to them and discussing the issues raised via phone or video call.

 On-site visits may include the auditor observing current practice and sitting in on organizational activity to get a first-hand view of your processes in action.